 Does Zero City offer long term potential?

-Shelter games can be extremely addictive, what you probably know if you played one previously.
+Shelter games can be extremely addictive, as you probably know if you played one previously.
 Zero City Zombie Shelter Survival is also a very addictive game, which I experienced by myself.
 Over the last few days, I spend too much time in the game, watching my dwellers following their routines.

 From time to time, I started the game again to get some resources, get more dwellers, and train them.
 I would say that the game offers good potential to be played for quite some time, even if you played Fallout Shelter previously.